Our Men in Formation

 Since beginning formation programme, he has stopped being embarrassed at how little he knows; instead he is delighting in learning.

-Martin is a third-year candidate who works as a physics teacher at Archbishop Ilsley Catholic Secondary in Acocks Green.
+Martin is a fourth-year candidate who works as a physics teacher at Archbishop Ilsley Catholic Secondary in Acocks Green.
 He is married to Sam, and has two young children, Teresa and Francis.
 He grew up in Nottingham, moved to Birmingham to go to university, and then got a job and stayed.
 He is a parishioner at St. Dunstan’s, Kings Heath.
 His faith-related interests are the liturgy, Church music and ecclesiastical history, and his other pastimes include reading, Lego, physics and computer games.

 Andy is married to Kate and lives in North Warwickshire with their dog Rose.
 For many years, he’s been a part of the parish of St. John Vianney, Coventry.
-He’s currently in the third year of formation.
+He’s currently in the fourth year of formation.
 For the last twenty years, his full-time occupation has been as a funeral director.

 One of the most poignant moments of formation for Andrew has been receiving candidacy at a Mass celebrated by Bishop David McGough - the moment when the bishop accepted his pledge to continue in my studies with eyes firmly set on the end goal of serving the Church.
 He’s also had some wonderful experiences of visiting the sick (both at home and in the hospitals)and the elderly.
 It has been a delight for him to go out and spread the Gospel and take the Blessed Sacrament as communion to those unable to come to church.